kyrers/damn-vulnerable-defi/README.md

 ## TRUSTER

 So far, this is the most to the point challenge.
-We have to drain `1000000 DVL` from the `TrusterLenderPool`.
+We have to drain `1000000 DVT` from the `TrusterLenderPool`.

 Looking at the `flashloan(...)` function we immediately see that it has two strange parameters: `address target` and `bytes calldata data`.
 Examining further we find that this is a classic flashloan function except that before checking that the loan is repaid, it unexpectedly calls the `target` address using the `data` parameters.
 Well, this is obviously our way in.

-Since no checks are performed, we can simply say that we want to borrow `0 DVL` tokens, the `target` is the `DVL` token contract and that the `data` is a call to the `approve(...)` function, which allows us to approve a transfer from the pool to ourselves of any amount of the pool `DVL` tokens.
+Since no checks are performed, we can simply say that we want to borrow `0 DVT` tokens, the `target` is the `DVT` token contract and that the `data` is a call to the `approve(...)` function, which allows us to approve a transfer from the pool to ourselves of any amount of the pool `DVT` tokens.
-So two transactions are needed: one to call `flashloan(...)` in order to sneak in that `approve(...)` transaction, and another to `transferFrom()` to send the `DVL`tokens to ourselves.
+So two transactions are needed: one to call `flashloan(...)` in order to sneak in that `approve(...)` transaction, and another to `transferFrom()` to send the `DVT`tokens to ourselves.

 To do this in one transaction, we just need to deploy a contract that does the attack for us.
 You'll find the `TrusterAttacker` contract in the same folder as the other challenge contracts.